How AOL Instant Messenger Worked

 2. Click on the "Send Files" button at the bottom of the IM window and choose "Send File" or "Send Folder."

-3. This will open up a window asking you to select the file or folder from your computer.
+3. This would open up a window asking you to select the file or folder from your computer.

-4. The recipient can choose to accept or deny the file transfer.
+4. The recipient could choose to accept or deny the file transfer.

-For sharing photos, AIM 6.5 has a special "Pictures" button at the bottom of the IM window.
-This feature lets you drag and drop photos into the IM window.
-The photos will be resized and sent instantly to the recipient as individual pics or a slideshow.
+For sharing photos, AIM 6.5 had a special "Pictures" button at the bottom of the IM window.
+This feature let you drag and drop photos into the IM window.
+The photos would be resized and sent instantly to the recipient as individual pics or a slideshow.

-With AIM 6.5, AOL has also expanded social networking options for users.
-You can now create a public or private profile page on which to share photos, hobbies and links.
-These AIM Profile pages include links to your buddies' pages as well.
-You can access your profile page by going to the AIM menu and choosing "Open My Profile."
+With AIM 6.5, AOL had also expanded social networking options for users.
+You could create a public or private profile page on which to share photos, hobbies, and links.
+These AIM Profile pages included links to your buddies' pages as well.
+You could access your profile page by going to the AIM menu and choosing "Open My Profile."

 Advertisement